Ehnkay-Bassie/BAN6420-Final-Project/README.md

         }
     }

-Restart Nginx to apply the changes:
+- Restart Nginx to apply the changes:

     sudo service nginx restart
 ----
 **Step 7: Access Your Application**

-Open a web browser and navigate to your EC2 instance's public DNS to access the Income and Expense Survey Tool.
+- Open a web browser and navigate to your EC2 instance's public DNS to access the Income and Expense Survey Tool.
 --
-Issue encountered: I had issues with my debit card registration during the AWS account sign up process, but i used a friend's AWS account to practice.
+Issue encountered: I had issues with my debit card registration during the AWS account signup process, but a friend's AWS account was used to practice.
+---